oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 consideration is about the user's relationship to the application and the service.

-To conform to this best practice, first-party applications using OAuth or OpenID Connect MUST use the OAuth Authorization Code flow as described later in this document.
+To conform to this best practice, first-party applications using OAuth or OpenID Connect MUST use a redirect-based flow (such as the OAuth Authorization Code flow) as described later in this document.

 The Resource Owner Password Grant MUST NOT be used, as described in
 {{oauth-security-topics}} section 3.4.
 Instead, by using the Authorization Code flow